ezavarygin/fdd_checkup/README.md

 where:
 ```
 fort.26 - VPFIT output file for your, sort of, best-fit model.
-Take into account that VPFIT will be run from folders lying 2 directories down in the directory tree.
-You may need to correct the pathes to your spectral ranges specified in the fort.26 file.

---param_file - Path to the file with fdd parameters to go through.
+param_file - Path to the file with fdd parameters to go through.

 ```
 Optional arguments: